 Ernest Hemingway is famous for being one of the most appreciated American fiction writers.
 However, his personal life is no less interesting.
-A tough, hard-driving, hard-drinking, larger-than-life figure who hunts big game on the savannah, cheers toreadors, covers wars and always, always writes.
+A tough, hard-driving, hard-drinking, larger-than-life figure who hunts big game on the savannah, cheers toreadors, covers wars, and always, always writes.
 Reading the countless biographies and reports of Hemingway’s life, it’s easy to lose track of the fact that Hemingway also suffered from some serious mental health conditions.
 He was a real badass for sure, but he could also be a real prick!

 Hemingway is also a genuine survivor, too.
 He lived through anthrax, malaria, pneumonia, dysentery, skin cancer, hepatitis, anemia, diabetes, high blood pressure, two plane crashes, a ruptured kidney, a ruptured spleen, a ruptured liver, a crushed vertebra, and a fractured skull.
 It seems like the only thing that could kill Hemingway was Hemingway himself.
 Alas, this was exactly what happened.
 He believed the FBI would ransack his things and follow him around.
-This, and other borderline psychotic episodes prompted his wife to admit him in a mental hospital.
+This and other borderline psychotic episodes prompted his wife to admit him to a mental hospital.
 There, he received electric shocks until he couldn’t remember his name anymore, let alone write.
 He killed himself shortly after his 36th electric shock.
 Ironically, the FBI admitted they were following Hemingway and ransacked his belongings.

 “Every man’s life ends the same way.
 It is only the details of how he lived and how he died that distinguish one man from another.”